devstream-io/devstream/docs/plugins/scaffolding.md

 ### repo_type

-This configuration is used for dstination_repo location, `gitlab` and `github` can be used for now.
+This configuration is used for destination_repo location, `gitlab` and `github` can be used for now.
 If you set it to "github", the generated repo will be pushed to GitHub.
-If you set it to "gitlab", the generated repo will be pushed to Gitlab by your config.
+If you set it to "gitlab", the generated repo will be pushed to GitLab by your config.

 ### vars